-In this subject, students develop a part of coding, an extension, or another programming task dealing with various usable security interventions, eg as an extension.
-Eg TORPEDO ( https://secuso.aifb.kit.edu/english/TORPEDO.php ) or PassSec + ( https://secuso.aifb.kit.edu/english/PassSecPlus.php ).
-Just as before, students are provided with a point list of goals, containing both basic features mandatory to pass the course and more advanced ones that heighten the final grade.
+In this subject, students complete an app (or an extension of an app) among our Privacy-Friendly Apps.
+Please click the following link to know more about them: https://secuso.aifb.kit.edu/english/105.php.
+Students are provided with a point list of goals, containing both basic features mandatory to pass the course and more advanced ones that heighten the final grade.